Pollinator Patch Program

 Local Patches

-Bose Elementary School 2022 - Video provided by KUSD.
+Bose Elementary School - September 2022 - Video (right) provided by KUSD

-Rehrig Pacific Installs a Patch at Lincoln Park in Kenosha - June 2022
+Lincoln Park in Kenosha - Rehrig Pacific Company - June 2022